persinammon/fantastic-books-in-clips/README.md

 # instructions
 1. Download Jess from https://www.jessrules.com/jess/download.shtml.
 This should give you a 30 day trial to the software.
 I am currently working on finding a workaround or different language which doesn't involve downloading a free trial of a software.
 2. Save book_recs.clp in the examples/jess folder.
 3. Run Jess using jess.exe in bin.
+Command would be bin/jess.
 4. Run (batch "examples/jess/book_recs.clp") in Jess.

 # future improvements